-- Any decision making is in accordance with the statutory requirements, including acting in the public interest63. - All required information and documentation has been provided and is in a suitable form. - Reasonable steps are taken to obtain all relevant available facts and that these facts are considered before making a decision 64.
+- Any decision making is in accordance with the statutory requirements, including acting in the public interest63. - All required information and documentation has been provided and is in a suitable form. - Reasonable steps are taken to obtain all relevant available facts and that these facts are considered before making a decision64. - Records are kept of any certificate or other document that have been relied upon for the purposes of issuing an CC65.
+This record keeping would encompass the documenting of decision making. - Where the development consent includes preconditions to the issuing of a CC, the satisfaction of these preconditions must be documented by the certifier.

-61 Da Silva v Building Professionals Board [2019] NSWCATOD 177
+Da Silva v Building Professionals Board [2019] NSWCATOD 177

-62 Section 12 of the EP&A (Development Certification and Fire Safety) Regulation
+62 Under section 12 of the EP&A (Development Certification and Fire Safety) Regulation

-Section 45 of the B&DC Act
+65 Clause 50(d) of the B&DC Regulation